Unramified covers and branes on the Hitchin system: Introduction

-The corresponding result for the non-basic case is true as well.
+It is worth noticing in this case that $\BBBB^p_{\Ff}$ appears as the pushforward of $\BBB$-brane $(\Fff, \nabla_\Fff) \to \M_C(1,0)$ supported over the whole moduli space, where $\Fff$ is the pullback under $\M_C(1, 0) \to \Jac^0(X)$ of the flat line bundle over $\Jac^0(X)$ associated to $\Ff \to X$.
+Mirror symmetry conjectures that $(\Fff, \nabla_\Fff) \to \M_C(1,0)$ is dual to the $\BAA$-brane given by the Hitchin section associated to $\Ff$.
+As we said before, $\BBAA^{p,\Ff}_{\ni}$ can be interpreted in terms of Hecke modifications of the pushforward of this Hitchin section.
+This suggests a deep relation between duality of branes in $\M_X(n,0)$, duality in $\M_C(1,0)$ and the Hecke operators appearing in geometric Langlands conjecture (see \cite{DP}).
 For $d$ non-multiple of $n$ a similar result should hold, but the duality should require a gerbe to work out properly.
 We also note that the results in this paper provide evidence for the dualities suggested in \cite{Borel}.

+\begin{remark} We actually construct the support of the $\BBB$-brane (and describe its spectral data) in a wider generality, namely in the case where the unramified cover $p:C\to X$ is of degree $m$ not necessarily equal to the rank $n$.
+In such a case, one must consider polystable Higgs bundles over $C$ of rank $r$, such that $n=mr$.
+It is however unclear how to endow such $\BBB$-branes with hyperholomorphic bundles.

+Similarly, we construct $\Hec^{p,\Jj}_{\ni}$ in the more general setup of a degree $m$ cover $p:C\to X$.
+In the absence of a Hitchin section on $\M_C(r,d)$ we make use of very stable bundles on $C$, which define natural complex Lagrangian multisections of the Hitchin fibration.
+We explore this in Section \ref{sec:non-max-ord}. \end{remark}

-It is interesting to notice that the support of our $\BBB$-branes play a central role in the proof by Hausel and Thaddeus \cite{HT} of topological mirror symmetry for the moduli spaces of Higgs bundles for the Langlands dual groups $\SL(n,\CC)$ and $\PGL(n,\CC)$ for $n=2,3$ (the general case has recently been proved by Groechenig, Wiss and Ziegler \cite{groechenig-wiss-ziegler:2017}).
-One might thus expect that further study of our dual branes in this setting would provide a better geometric undestanding of the calculation of Hausel and Thaddeus.
-We will come back to this question in a future article.
+As mentioned above, when the Galois group is cyclic, the support of our $\BBB$-branes is $\M_X(n,d)^\xi$.
+It is interesting to notice that $\M_X(n,d)^\xi$ plays a central role in the proof by T. Hausel and M. Thaddeus \cite{HT} of topological mirror symmetry for the moduli spaces of Higgs bundles for the Langlands dual groups $\SL(n,\CC)$ and $\PSL(n,\CC)$ for $n=2,3$ (the general case has recently been proved by M. Groechenig, D. Wyss and P. Ziegler \cite{groechenig-wiss-ziegler:2017}, and, more recently, by D. Maulik and J. Shen \cite{Maulik-Shen}).
+One might thus hope that further study of our dual branes in this setting would provide a better geometric understanding of the calculation by Hausel and Thaddeus.
+We hope to come back to this question in a future article.